 An equal opportunities employer also makes genuine efforts to ensure that its workplace and its employment policies and practices do not unreasonably exclude or disadvantage those job applicants and employees who have disabilities.
 To that end the employer complies with the duty to make reasonable adjustments that is imposed on employers in relation to such persons.

 An equal opportunities employer also operates recruitment and selection procedures that are fair and are based on the principle of selecting the best person for the job.
-Read more about being an Equal Opportunities Employer>
+Read more about Equal Opportunities>

 This provides employers with a practical and manageable framework for coordinating all aspects of equality work undertaken within your organisation.
 It specifically refers to employment practices and access to services.
 Read more about Equality Plans